planet17/my-yii-apps-templates/README.md

+DONT TRY IT!
+ITS FINISHED!
 Yii 2 Minimal Application Template (RESTRUCTED )
 ================================

 Yii 2 Minimal Application Template is a skeleton Yii 2 application best for